nicholas512/oms-docker/README.md

 ```$ unzip ex01.zip```

 This small data helps exercising an OMS run.
-More examples can be found at [Basic Examples][] web page.
+More OMS examples are made available at [Basic Examples][] web page.
+This repo contains also:

+* [rbind_mainExample][]: this OMS project exercises the R binding
+* [TransimsOMS_example][]: this OMS project exercises the Python binding

 ## 3. Run OMS